v38armageddon/WebSM/README.md

 # ![WebSM logo](Assets/WebSM.png) WebSM
-A simple minimalist web browser on UWP.
+A simple minimalist web browser on Uno Platform.

 ## What does it do?
 WebSM allows you to have a simple web browser with a minimalist design.